NVIDIA/NeMo-RL/docs/debugging.md

 ## Debugging in the Worker/Actors (on SLURM)

-Since ray programs can spawn many workers/actors, we need to use the Ray Distributed Debugger to properly jump to the breakpoint on each worker.
+Since Ray programs can spawn many workers/actors, we need to use the Ray Distributed Debugger to properly jump to the breakpoint on each worker.

 ### Prerequisites